 Time for bed, methinks.

 Spent last night on the beach with Andy, Alec, Paul, Claire, and others last night.
-Folks like Andy and Alec are in Aber for the graduate’s ball tomorrow, we we went out for a barbeque.
+Folks like Andy and Alec are in Aber for the graduate’s ball tomorrow, we we went out for a barbecue.
 I took along my new juggling gear and practised juggling flaming brands.
 I wasn’t very good at it.
 I need more practice.
 Today, I have burns all over my arms.

 Later, Claire and I borrowed Paul’s dinghy and paddled around in the sea for awhile.
 That was fun, too.
 All in all, a good night.